dmbarbour/glas/docs/GlasDesign.md

         type List a = cons:(head: a, tail: List a) | 'null

-Glas provides a convenient shorthand: `[1,2,3]` essentially expands to `cons:(head:1, tail:[2,3])`, and `[]` expands to `'null`.
-This isn't the exact model Glas uses, but it's adequate to illustrate.
-Support for list comprehensions is still under consideration.
+Glas will provide a convenient shorthand: `[1,2,3]` essentially expands to `cons:(head:1, tail:[2,3])`, and `[]` expands to `'null`.
+Support for list comprehensions or methods is still under consideration.

 Tuples can be modeled as invariant-length, heterogeneous lists, e.g. `[1, "hello", (x:6, y:7)]`.
 Tuples would be typed as records, rather than as lists.
 Many methods on lists - length, zip, index, split, concatenation, etc. - will apply to tuples.
 Some, such as map and fold, may work for tuples with homogeneous type.

 Arrays are essentially lists with an explicitly optimized representation.
 In many cases, Glas requires explicit conversion from list to array representation or back to prevent accidental conversions.

+## Numerics

+Glas will support many numeric literals such as `6`, `2/3`, and `3.14`.
+Complex numbers may also be supported.

+I'm still contemplating how to deal with representation concerns - bit width, fixed point, rationals, floating point, etc..
+I'm not satisfied with convention in this regard - too many unintuitive features and abstraction leaks.

+Fixed-width representations are essential for performance reasons.
+Perhaps I can approach this in terms of refinement types, operating on well-defined ranges of numbers, much like we should support fixed-width lists.

+At least for now, I intend to maintain full precision for numbers as the default.
+This may also require some support for symbolic numbers like pi.

+### Units of Measure

+Units of measure are convenient for type-safe use of numbers.
+To a first approximation, they're also easy to model: e.g. `(watts:1, m:-2)` would represent `watts/m^2`.

+This is purely symbolic.
+Glas won't have any built-in knowledge of units.
+To convert from watts to joules/second would require an explicit conversion.
+To convert from `kilometers` to `feet` would similarly require an explicit conversion.

+Symbolic units of measure can be used for counting in radians, or to distinguish a count of apples vs. oranges.
+But users will need to beware of limitations, e.g. if working with non-linear or non-zero-based units such as decibels.

+The current idea is that units of measure will be supported as shadow types in the type system, requiring suitable type annotations.

 ## Imperative Programming

 Glas syntax has a familiar, imperative style.
 Glas supports imperative functions, objects and methods, exceptions, and multi-threading.
 A Glas function consists largely of declared variables, sequential statements, loops, and conditional behaviors.

         fn collatz(n) {
             var x = n;
             var ct = 0;
             while(x > 1) {
                 ct = ct + 1;
                 if(even(x)) {
                     x = x / 2;
                 } else {
                     x = 3*x + 1;
                 }
             }
             return ct;
         }

-In the underlying model, an immutable environment of variables is threaded from one statement to the next.
-Mutation of variables is modeled by statements returning the updated environment.
-Glas also permits `const x = 42` to declare immutable variables.
+In the underlying model, an environment of variables is threaded from one statement to the next.
+Mutation of variables is modeled by statements returning an updated environment.
+This is similar to record update - we're actually returning a fresh environment with some differences.

+Glas uses `const` instead of `var` to declare constant variables.
+Constant variables forbid update.
+Programmers should be encouraged to use constants instead of vars where feasible, because it simplifies reasoning about code.

-However, Glas cannot directly share mutable variables.
-Glas diverges from conventional imperative programming when it's necessary to share mutable state (e.g. for threads, callbacks, shared console, etc.).
-I'll describe the Glas approach after building up to it.
+Glas cannot directly share mutable variables.
+Glas deviates from conventional imperative programming mostly where sharing is a requirement, e.g. for aliasing, callbacks, sharing a log between threads.
+I'll return to sharing in a later section.

-## Semi-Transparent Futures
+## Transparent Futures

 The empty, open record `(...)` serves as an anonymous placeholder for a value.
 This placeholder may later be 'assigned' via unification.
 This pattern is historically called a [future](https://en.wikipedia.org/wiki/Futures_and_promises).
-In Glas, futures are semi-transparent in the sense that any variable or data field may be a future without requiring a change in reader syntax.
-However, futures are tracked in the type system.
+In Glas, futures are transparent in the sense that any variable or data field may be a future without requiring a change in the reader's syntax (e.g. no `force` action).

 Glas will support futures.
 Programmers can declare variables like `var x;` as shorthand for `var x = (...);` or `vars x,y,z;` as shorthand for `var x = (...); var y = (...); var z = (...);`.
 We can write `x := 42` to explicitly unify `x` with `42`.
 Due to the underlying semantics, Glas can support partial unification via open records.
 For example, `(x:6, ...)` and `(y:7, ...)` would unify as `(x:6, y:7, ...)`.
 However, constants such as `6` or `7` do not unify further, not even with themselves.
 Effectively, Glas has a single-assignment semantics for futures.

 Static analysis with futures will leverage session types and linear types, and perhaps constraint satisfaction.
 There is a paper ["Transparent First-class Futures and Distributed Components" by Cansando et al.](https://www.sciencedirect.com/science/article/pii/S1571066109005180) that also seems relevant.
 Static analysis comes with a cost to expressiveness because there are many valid patterns that cannot easily be analyzed.

 ## Pass-by-Reference Parameters